cse110-sp25-group27/cse110-sp25-group27/admin/meetings/51525-sprint-1-review.md

 ## Incomplete/Pending Work
 - Need to refactor Custom HTML Element
     - Instead of one custom element, we will need two elements to correspond to front and back module templates created by the frontend team.
+- Still working on the CSS styling for the HTML pages
+    - Left incomplete for now because we want to focus on the HTML and JS first before completing the styling to avoid any implementation issues.
+- Still working on fixing up and finalizing the HTML for the landing and viewing pages
+    - Frontend needs to meet to finish and review the HTML for landing and viewing pages to check if we have everything we need.